-Halloween brings a fun time for most of us (even if the festivities are toned down from previous years), but for some of our much-loved four-legged family members, Halloween can be a nightmare.
-Dog owners may not be able to control external surroundings, but they can care for their dog’s safety and well-being by observing the following tips from the world’s largest dog training company, Bark Busters:
+Halloween brings a fun time for most of us, but for some of our much-loved four-legged family members, Halloween can be a nightmare.
+Dog owners may not be able to control external surroundings, but they can care for their dog’s safety and well-being by observing the following tips from dog training company, Bark Busters:

 Even if you have a fenced yard, bring your dog inside where it is safe.
 If your dog is usually kept outside, bring him in a few times before the big night to get him used to being indoors.
 Your dog may be used to strangers, but so many little ghouls and goblins running about may be too much.
 Remember also that it is a natural instinct for dogs to protect the family from strangers, and on Halloween there will be no shortage of strangers.

 If your dog is timid or scared, or if he tends to love people a little too much, it is best to put him in a separate room away from the front door to limit his excitability, aggression, and chance of running outside and becoming lost.

 The best thing you can do for your dog when he is feeling unsettled by Halloween activities is to act as you normally would.
 By over-reassuring your dog or giving him an unusual amount of attention, you inadvertently can communicate to him that because you are acting differently, there must be something to worry about.